pkeilbach/htwg-practical-nlp/docs/assignments.md

 # Assignments

-During the semester, each student has to complete a couple of assignments.
+The course materials are accompanied by assignments to deepen your understanding of the topics.

-The assignments are ungraded, but they are mandatory to pass the course.
+The assignments are voluntary.
+But completing the assignment earns you [bonus points](#bonus-points-for-assignments) for the exam!

 If you have basic programming skills, you should be able to complete the assignments.